grain-lang/grain/stdlib/immutablepriorityqueue.md

 size : ImmutablePriorityQueue<a> -> Number
 ```

-Returns the number of elements currently in the priority queue.
+Returns the number of elements in the priority queue.

 Parameters: